Republican reactions to Donald Trump's claims of 2020 election fraud: Subsequent events

 Fulton County, Georgia, which includes most of Atlanta and is dominated by Democrats, was also the focus of election conspiracy theories.
 In May 2021, a county judge granted a request to unseal 147,000 mail-in ballots so they could be examined to determine if they are counterfeit.
 Georgia had already conducted three audits, including a hand recount, during the weeks after the election.
 The court case and ballot review were led by a man who has promoted various political conspiracy theories for decades.
 His effort has been supported by some leading Georgia Republicans, including former senator Kelly Loeffler.

 The insistence by Trump and his supporters throughout 2021 that the election had been stolen from him by fraud came to be characterized as an implementation of "the big lie".
 Despite no evidence of election fraud surfacing after more than a year since the election, Trump and his supporters continued to insist he won and inverted the narrative to insist that saying he lost was the real big lie.
 Polls indicated a large majority of Republicans continued to agree that Trump's false assertions were valid, leading to efforts they characterized as bolstering "election integrity" to restrict voting and take control of the administrative management of elections.
 Trump ally Steve Bannon said in December 2021 that "we are going to take over the election apparatus."
 January 2022 analysis conducted by NPR found that at least fifteen Republicans who denied Biden's victory were candidates for secretary of state in the 2022 elections.
 Fascism scholar Timothy Snyder observed: "The lie is so big that it reorders the world.
 And so part of telling the big lie is that you immediately say it's the other side that tells the big lie.
 Sadly, but it's just a matter of record, all of that is in Mein Kampf."

+In 2022, political comedian Jason Selvig interviewed JD Vance in a hallway.
+Selvig asked, "Did Donald Trump win the 2020 election?"
+Vance answered, "Yes."
+When Selvig repeated his question, Vance repeated his answer.
+In 2023, Vance became a U.S. senator, and in 2024, Trump named him as his running mate.

 On January 18, 2023, new members were named to the House Oversight and Accountability Committee.
 Thirteen of the 15 new Republicans on the committee had "either voted to overturn the 2020 presidential election ... or are freshman members who have rejected or questioned the validity of President Joe Biden’s win", according to HuffPost.
-Similarly, three of the five Republicans named to the House Ethics Committee on January 31, 2023 had voted to overturn the 2020 election.
+Similarly, three of the five Republicans named to the House Ethics Committee on January 31, 2023, had voted to overturn the 2020 election.